PA Farm Link Connects Farmers and Landowners

 We fielded several inquiries about this database listing, and finally, the owner did find a match with a couple who, when she talked to them, were able to come to an agreement.
 It was a perfect fit for them.
 They were able to secure financing, and then, the agreement went from there and they were able to come up with a sale agreement.

 I will say that once we put a landowner and an entering farmer or an aspiring farmer together, try to link them together, then we really are out of that loop.
 Any agreements made between the two parties would be the responsibility of the landowner and that couple looking at the land.

 Let me give you an example of an entering farmer success story.
 We had a former PA Farm Link landowner reach out to us.
 He was now looking for a new lease on his farm and knew the system was comfortable and familiar with our system, and searched our database, found an entering farmer that he felt might be a match.
 He reached out to us again, shared all the details of his farm, we shared that with the entering farmer and they were, again, able to come to a lease agreement.

 This time it was a lease agreement, and that our entering farmer did move into the house on the farm this past fall to get a jumpstart on the spring planting for her business that she was looking to expand.

-Again, no two situations are really ever going to be the same, and that is one thing that's very unique about our database, as opposed to, say, a realtor.
+Again, no two situations are really ever going to be the same, and that is one thing that's very unique about our database, as opposed to, say, a real estate agent.
 Our landowners are looking for someone very specific.
 It does take time and patience and the ability to share information or the willingness to share information so that landowners can get an insight for what you want to do coming onto their farm.